 Closed bridging loans are used by those with a solid exit strategy that follows a repayment schedule.
 A bridging lender usually offers a lower interest rate for bridging loans.
 This is, so they feel more secure knowing that the loan will be repaid on time.
 There are plus points for this type of loan.
 Read our closed bridging loans guide for more information.

 Some borrowers also add provisions to ensure the repayment of the loan just in case their primary strategy falls through or they fail to get the funds within a stipulated period.
 Here at Loan Corp we can offer overseas bridging finance if you want international funding.

 Transactions Where Bridging Loans Can Come In Handy

 Most people who take on bridging finance use it for the following purposes:

 - Purchasing property at an auction or requiring funds for an immediate transaction;

 - Downsizing or expanding a built property;

-- Breaking a sales chain;
+- To avoid breaking a sales chain;

-- Investment purchases or a buy to let scenario;
+- Investment purchases or buy-to-let;

 - Funds to purchase before or without an official sale;